2026 IIHF World Championship playoff round: Qualified teams' seedings

-Quarter-finalists are paired according to their positions in the groups: the first-place team in each preliminary-round group plays the fourth-place team of the other group, while the second-place team plays the third-place team of the other group.
+Quarter-finalists were paired according to their positions in the groups: the first-placed team in each preliminary-round group played the fourth-place team of the other group, while the second-place team played the third-place team of the other group.

-Semi-finalists are paired according to their seeding after the preliminary round, which is determined by the following criteria.
-The best-ranked semi-finalist plays against the lowest-ranked semi-finalist, while the second-best ranked semi-finalist plays the third-best ranked semi-finalist.
+Semi-finalists were paired according to their seeding after the preliminary round, which was determined by the following criteria.
+The best-ranked semi-finalist played against the lowest-ranked semi-finalist, while the second-best ranked semi-finalist played the third-best ranked semi-finalist.